perfectyayra/Algo-Trading-Project/README.md

 ## Feature Selection

-Exponential Moving Average (= exponentially weighted moving average) = The Exponential Moving Average (EMA) represents an average of prices, but places more weight on recent prices.
+Exponential Moving Average (= exponentially weighted moving average) = average of prices, but places more weight on recent prices.
 The weighting applied to the most recent price depends on the selected period of the moving average.
-The shorter the period for the EMA, the more weight that will be applied to the most recent price..
+The shorter the period for the EMA, the more weight that will be applied to the most recent price.

 Stochastic Oscillator %K and %D = momentum indicator that compare, over a certain period of time, the closing price of a security to the range of its prices.
 ```